MVI17/MVI17/README.md

 A real-time chat application built with **Java**, enabling instant messaging and seamless communication.

 ### ✦ RankUp _(Currently in Development)_
-A dynamic ranking system where groups can compete, bet, and earn points through real-life challenges.
+A dynamic ranking system where groups can compete and earn points through real-life challenges.
 Ideal for friends, teams, and classrooms.
 Built with **Kotlin**.

 ---